merklejerk/flex-contract/README.md

 new FlexContract(ABI);
 // Binding to a deployed address, on mainnet, Infura provider. new FlexContract(ABI, DEPLOYED_AT);
+// Binding to a deployed address, resolved by ENS, on mainnet, Infura provider. new FlexContract(ABI, 'myensaddress.eth');
 // On a different network, Infura provider. new FlexContract(ABI, {
       address: DEPLOYED_AT,